diegoferigo/dockerfiles/Tools/README.md

 ([reference for rdm][18])
 * `linter-clang` [should support][13] also the `compile_commands.json`.
 Follow [this bug report][14].
-* It would be great to have an atom package that handles ROS in the tree view as [RoboWare][15]
+* It would be great to have an atom package that handles ROS / YARP in the tree view as [RoboWare][15]

 ### Resources